privacy-tech-lab/gpc-web-crawler/README.md

 ### 7.4 Mullvad's New Jersey VPN

 Our crawler uses Mullvad's New Jersey (Secaucus) VPN servers to collect data intended to represent New Jersey web traffic (e.g., for detecting the usnj GPP string).
-However, investigation (see issues [#322](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/322) and [#334](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/334) for more information) found that these servers resolve to a New York IP geolocation rather than New Jersey, which may affect the accuracy of any state-specific opt-out analysis based on this data.

-This means that our NJ crawl data may actually reflect how sites treat New York traffic, not New Jersey traffic.
+However, investigation found that these servers resolve to a New York IP geolocation rather than New Jersey (see issues [#322](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/322) and [#334](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/334) as well as [issue #123 in the gpc-web-ui repo](https://github.com/privacy-tech-lab/gpc-web-ui/issues/123) for more information).
+Thus, sites using IP addresses for determining the territorial scope of opt-out right applicability may apply New York law instead of New Jersey law.
+However, we decided to continue our crawls with Mullvad's New Jersey (Secaucus) VPN to explore the unreliability of IP address geolocation for determining opt-out right applicability.
+This exploration is realistic as [Internet traffic from Secaucus even without a VPN resolves to a New York IP address](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/334#issuecomment-5299400921).
+US Senator Ron Wyden pointed out this issue in his [letter to state attorneys general](https://www.wyden.senate.gov/imo/media/doc/wyden_letter_to_ags_on_gpc.pdf).

 ## 8. Other Resources

 ### 8.1 Python Library for GPP String Decoding

 GPP strings must be decoded.
 The IAB provides a [JavaScript library](https://www.npmjs.com/package/@iabgpp/cmpapi) and an [interactive html decoder](https://iabgpp.com/#) to do so.
 To integrate decoding with our colab notebooks for data analysis, we rewrote the library in Python.
-The library is hosted in the [`cmp_api_python` directory](https://github.com/privacy-tech-lab/gpc-web-crawler/tree/main/cmp_api_python) of this repository.
+The library is hosted in the [`cmp_api_python` directory](https://github.com/privacy-tech-lab/gpc-web-crawler/tree/main/cmp_api_python) of this repo.
 More info can be found in our [Wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Instructions-for-Lab-Members-Performing-Crawls#gpp-string-decoding) and the [related issue](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/89).

 ### 8.2 .well-known/gpc.json Python Script